El Carrizal: History

 The civilization of El Salvador dates from the Pre-Columbian Era, from around 1500 BC, according to experts.
 On May 31, 1522, the first of the Spanish, under the leadership of Captain Pedro de Alvarado, disembarked on the Isla Meanguera, located in the Gulf of Fonseca.
-In June 1524 Captain Alvarado began a war of conquest against the indigenous people of Cuzcatlán (land of precious things).
-After 17 days of bloody battles many people died but the Spanish were not defeated, so they continued their conquest.
-During the following centuries the Spanish maintained their control, with European families controlling the land and the native and African slaves.
-Towards the end of 1810 the Priest José Matías Delgado, with the support of many people, began a rebellion.
+In June 1524, Captain Alvarado began a war of conquest against the Indigenous people of Cuzcatlán (land of precious things).
+After 17 days of bloody battles, many people died, but the Spanish were not defeated, so they continued their conquest.
+During the following centuries, the Spanish maintained their control, with European families controlling the land as well as the Native and African enslaved people.
+Towards the end of 1810, Priest José Matías Delgado, with the support of many people, began a rebellion.
 After years of struggle, the Central American Independence Act was signed in Guatemala, on September 15, 1821.

 According to don Antonio Gutiérrez y Ulloa, in 1807, El Carrizal was a prosperous village of non-indigenous peoples near Chalatenango, on the road "Gracias a Dios" ("Thanks to God").
-According to the law, on February 18, 1841, the village of El Carrizal, along with those of Vainillas and Petapa, constituted one of the electoral cantones which divided El Salvador.
+According to the law, on February 18, 1841, the village of El Carrizal, along with those of Vainillas and Petapa, constituted one of the electoral cantons which divided El Salvador.

-From June 12, 1824, to May 22, 1835, it belonged to the department of San Salvador; from May 22 until February 14, 1855, it was a part of Cuscatlán; and from this date on, has formed a part of the department Chalatenango.
+From June 12, 1824, to May 22, 1835, it belonged to the department of San Salvador; from May 22 until February 14, 1855, it was a part of Cuscatlán; and from this date on, it has formed a part of the department Chalatenango.
 Many families from El Carrizal descend from Honduran families, specifically from Guarita and other towns in the Lempira Department.

-Due to the repression of the landowners, in 1931 farmers and indigenous citizens began a rebellion.
-The army responded by killing 30,000 people, including the leader of the rebellion, Farabundo Martí, in a bloody act that was later referred to as La Matanza (The Massacre).
+Due to the repression of the landowners, farmers and Indigenous citizens began a rebellion in 1931.
+The army responded by killing 30,000 people, including the leader of the rebellion, Farabundo Martí, in a bloody act that was later referred to as La Matanza (lit.
+'The Massacre' in Spanish).
 But the people remained unhappy with the government.
-This began a movement organized around leftist guerrillas to combat the repression violence.
+This began a movement organized around leftist guerrillas to combat the state repression and violence.
 The government responded with violence, and the Death Squads were formed, which eventually tortured and killed thousands of people.
-More political instability and the assassination of Archbishop Oscar Romero in 1980 sparked the beginning of the Civil War.
+More political instability and the assassination of Archbishop Óscar Romero in 1980 sparked the beginning of the Salvadoran Civil War.
 This war, which lasted 12 years, resulted in the death of an estimated 75,000 people and the displacement of thousands more.
 The Peace Accords were signed on January 16, 1992.

 The department of Chalatenango was heavily impacted by the Civil War.
 Many people of El Carrizal were forced to abandon their homes because of the violence.
 But beginning the early 1990s, and especially after the Peace Accords, the people have returned to repopulate the municipality.